ryuan/ems-vr-wall-haptics/README.md

-# Haptic Feedback to Walls & Objects in VR via EMS
+# Haptic Feedback to Walls & Objects in VR via EMS (WIP Backup)

-My HCI lab project extension for giving haptics to walls and weights/resistance to objects in VR via EMS actuation to the wrist, biceps, triceps, and shoulders with RehaStim 2.
+Backup for my HCI lab project extension for giving haptics to walls and weights/resistance to objects in VR via EMS actuation to the wrist, biceps, triceps, and shoulders with RehaStim 2.
 The technology is demonstrated in the form of a escape room Unity experience.

 2 different types of haptics of varying intensity and duration are programmed for the walls, including repulsion (for discrete shocks and pushbacks) and soft (for weights and resistances).